DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 As you can see, dhtmlxGantt uses a certain naming convention for data model that is different from the one traditionally used in C#.
 The client-side model can also contain some properties that shouldn't be stored in a database, but will be used either on the client or in the backend logic.

-Because of this, we'll go with the ViewModel approach here: we'll define domain model classes that will be used with EF and inside the app, and view model classes that will be used to communicate with Web API.
+Because of this, we'll go with the [Data Transfer Object](https://docs.microsoft.com/en-us/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-5) pattern here: we'll define domain model classes that will be used with EF and inside the app, and DTO classes that will be used to communicate with Web API.
 Then we'll implement some kind of mapping between the two models.

 Let's start!